 Rules and Operation of the Club

 The University Club shall be a social and recreational facility, principally for University staff and graduate students.
-The Club will offer accomodation, social, catering and sporting facilities to its members and their guests, with particular reference to those members who do not have access to college facilities.
+The Club will offer accommodation, social, catering and sporting facilities to its members and their guests, with particular reference to those members who do not have access to college facilities.
 It will aim to provide an environment in which all members can interact both socially and professionally, regardless of institution, employment grade, or college affiliation.

 The direction and control of the Club, and of the expenditure of any moneys placed at its disposal by Council, shall be exercised by a University Club Management Committee (“the Committee”) consisting of five persons appointed by the General Purposes Committee of Council, one of whom shall be appointed as Chairman by the General Purposes Committee.
 Others may be invited to attend meetings at the discretion of the Committee.
 The period of office for Committee members shall be three years: they shall be eligible for re-appointment.